 - Egg: Room temperature as always

 - Flour: I find the best cookie recipe needs a mixture of soft (pastry) and hard (bread) flour, they both offer different benefits in terms of texture, alternatively use AP only.
-If you want to be a Pro when it comes to deciding what type of flour to use in your baking, please read my article in here
+If you want to be a Pro when it comes to deciding what type of flour to use in your baking, please read my Flour guide.

 - Salt: An essential ingredient in most of the dessert recipes.
 Balances flavour and enhances other ingredients, do not leave it out